Elemnir/experipy/docs/index.rst

 ``experipy`` is a framework for writing and running Computational Science experiments.
-It provides facilities for describing an experiment as a shell script, and mechanisms for running them.
+It provides facilities for describing an experiment as a shell script, and mechanisms for then running it.
 Experiments can be run locally and also submitted to a cluster's job queuing system as a PBS script.

 ::